-Everyone deserves to be able to get involved with an outdoor cook-off, so today I wanted to put together a list of low carb recipes that have something for everyone.
+Everyone deserves to be able to get involved with an outdoor cook-off, so today, I wanted to put together a list of low-carb recipes that has something for everyone.

 - Beer Can Chicken